AdiThakker/AdiThakker.github.io/_posts/2020-06-29-Blazor-SignalR-3.md

 ![Setup]({{site.url}}/images/Blazor-AAD-10.png)

-Once, the apps were registed in Azur AD, I had to modify the Blazor apps for adding Azure AD  Authentication packages.
-So I installed Microsoft.AspNetCore.Authentication.AzureAD.UI NuGet package ad modified ConfigureServices method in the ***Startup.cs*** of the Blazor-Web.Server project.
+Once, the apps were registed in Azure AD, Next was to modify the Blazor apps for adding Authentication related code.
+So I first installed ***Microsoft.AspNetCore.Authentication.AzureAD.UI*** NuGet package and modified ConfigureServices & Configure methods in the ***Startup.cs*** of the ***Blazor-Web.Server*** project as follows:

 ~~~csharp
 public void ConfigureServices(IServiceCollection services)